Frank Maximilian Salzgeber

 European Space Agency

 As Head of Innovation and Ventures Office, Frank is overseeing the largest Space Entrepreneurship network in the world.
-His team has initiated over 360 industry transfers, supported over 800 start-ups and invested over 50 Million Euro in seed money since started.
+His team has initiated over 370 industry transfers, supported over 850 start-ups and the department will invested over 220 Million Euro in seed money in the next 3 years.
 He supports the exploitation of the ESA patent portfolio and promotes the ESA BA (Business Applications) offer of ESA which have supported additional overt 500 business cases.

 Prior to this post he was the Head of Technology Transfer and Business Incubation and Head of the Commercial Development in the European Astronaut Department of the Directorate of Human Spaceflight Microgravity and Exploration at the European Space Agency.